List of Final Destination characters: Carter Daniels

 Carter Daniels is one of the survivors of the McKinley Speedway crash, and the second survivor to die.

 Carter is a racist white Southern neo-fascist tow truck driver who visits the McKinley Speedway with his wife Cynthia Daniels, who is as intolerant as her husband.
 Based on actions, it is cleared that Carter is adhered to the ideologies of neo-Confederacy and neo-Nazism.
 Meanwhile, Nick O'Bannon has a premonition about a massive crash—in which both Carter and Cynthia are bisected by flying debris.
 When Nick panics, he accidentally spills Carter's beer, who angrily follows him out of the stadium and orders Cynthia to stay behind.
 As the crash occurs moments later, George Lanter refuses to let him go back to rescue his wife—who dies in the incident—and they all witness Nadia Monroy's sudden death.

 Devastated, Carter blames George for Cynthia's death, in addition to already hating him for being African-American.
-He is also xenophobically against Nick because of his premonition.
-Several days later, Carter attempts to set a giant cross on fire on George's front lawn until a horseshoe hanging from his town truck's rear-view mirror falls onto the gear shift.
+Several days later, Carter attempts to set a giant cross on fire on George's front lawn until a horseshoe hanging from his tow truck's rear-view mirror falls onto the gear shift.
 The truck begins to roll away—ironically while its radio plays anti-discrimination song "Why Can't We Be Friends?" by interracial band War—and Carter tries to stop it, but a loose towing cable wraps around his ankle and drags him down the street.

 Gas spills out of the truck and the cable sparks, lighting Carter on fire, before the truck finally explodes.
 George leaves his house only to witness as Carter is blown to pieces, and his severed head lands on the lawn.

 In Final Destination 5, Carter's death in Nick's premonition is shown in a montage before the end credits.